tenderbarbarian/personal-portfolio/src/projects/Portfolio.md

 ~~~

+## Dark mode

-## Strained eyes?
+Strained eyes?
 DarkMode to the rescue!
 By implementing a custom `use-dark-mode` React Hook and `.dark-mode` and `.light-mode` css classes, I've arrived at the two different switchable styles.
 After adding a toggle switch on the right side of the header, we get a fully functioning customizable dark/light mode.

-## Static pages
+## GraphQL & Markdown
-Project pages are build with GraphQL from markdown files within `src/projects` into static pages.
-Static pages are linked automatically, and they have ability to embed responsive video and codepen components.
-As well as syntax highlighting for codebase.
+To glue it all the site relies on GraphQL.
+It queries the content, and generates static pages  from markdown files (the .md files are located in the `src/projects` directory).
+Static pages are linked automatically, and they have ability to embed responsive video as well as codepen components if needed.

 ## Parallax Tilt Effect
 Hopefully, you enjoyed playing with the tilt card on home page, I know I did.
 It's intended to be fun and playful.
 And honestly I had great time implementing it as well.